Ab-initio simulation of excited-state potential energy surfaces with transferable deep quantum Monte Carlo: Results

-Even with dynamic state ordering and sharing of network parameters across states, we did not succeed in keeping the continuity of the $X^1\Sigma^+_g$ and $A^1\Pi_u$ states at large bond lengths, where they are very nearly degenerate ($>1.6$ \AA).
-However, these settings do have a beneficial effect on the continuity of the $a^3\Pi_u$ and $c^3\Sigma^+_u$ states at their crossing, where continuity is preserved consistently only with these settings activate.
+Even with dynamic state ordering and sharing of network parameters across states, we did not succeed in keeping the continuity of the $X^1\Sigma^+_g$ and $A^1\Pi_u$ states at large bond lengths, where they are very nearly degenerate for a large section of the PES ($>1.6$ \AA).
+Increasing the value of the overlap penalty scaling factor $\tilde \alpha$ did not recover the correct energy ordering, while very large values could even degrade overall performance \cite{szabo2024}.
+The effect of increasing $\tilde \alpha$ is diminished on these states by the very form of the overlap scaling factor (see Section \ref{sec:methods:reordering}), which was designed with conical intersections in mind, where the energies of crossing states approach each other rapidly and are nearly-degenerate only for a narrow range of geometries.
+In contrast, the curves of the $X^1\Sigma^+_g$ and $A^1\Pi_u$ C\textsubscript{2} states run nearly parallel, resulting in low overlap penalty scales for such a wide range of bond lengths, that our flexible neural network ansatzes can change character without incurring substantial penalties in the loss function.
+While finding an improved form for the overlap scaling factor certainly warrants further research, state crossings of the first kind where the current form performs excellently are by far the more common, therefore our proposed methodology is already widely applicable.
+Furthermore, the parameter sharing and dynamic state ordering features do have a beneficial effect on the continuity of the $a^3\Pi_u$ and $c^3\Sigma^+_u$ states at their crossing, where continuity is preserved consistently only with these settings active.